joshuapearson/tucson-josh/content/posts/rust-clap-cli/index.md

 input the program accepts.
 If you peel away the clap macro calls which annotate the type, it looks just like any other data structure that you would expect to pass between portions of the program.
-Because clap builds help from the doc comments the developer documentation for the type also transcends the command line boundary to help users understand how to properly use your software.
+Because clap builds help from the doc comments, the developer documentation for the type also transcends the command line boundary to help users understand how to properly use your software.
 There are no[**](#good-for-the-environment-too) hidden inputs that will affect your program.
 This helps new developers on a project to understand a codebase and